 • Your Own Domain Knowledge

-If you’ve been following me, you know I share that great SaaS businesses are built on three pillars: market, product, GTM.
+Second-Time Founders think about the market before anything else.
+They understand that Market and Distribution are everything.
+If you’ve been following me, you know I emphasize that great SaaS businesses are built on three pillars: Market, Product, and Go-To-Market.

 Timeless SaaS Ideas and Markets

-These markets are timeless because the problems are timeless.
-You can build:
+These following markets are timeless because the market problems are never-ending.
+Some examples I suggest:

 • A To-Do List App